cube-soft/cube.pdf/Readme.md

 ### Cube.Pdf.Ghostscript

 When you convert from PostScript to any other formats, you can use the Cube.Pdf.Ghostscript library.
-The following sample converts to the PDF file.
+The following code converts to the PDF file.

 ```cs
 // using Cube.Pdf.Ghostscript;